- 1 Introduction

 Real kefir grains should look like this:

 You can get real kefir grains online.
-Check out these sites:
+Click here.

 In my personal experience, I really had a hard time getting my first grains.
 I got in touch with a lot of people who share their kefir grains for free, but most of the time, I just never got my grains.
 Most of them seldom reply to my questions, or totally never replied.
 Sad to say I wasted a lot of kefir grains back then.
-I suggest that if you are just starting, or is having a hard time growing your kefir, then get/buy your kefir grains from Michael (the first link in the list).
+I suggest that if you are just starting, or having a hard time growing your kefir, then get/buy your kefir grains from Michael.
 I easily got my grains from him and he has an awesome video course.
-Plus he replies fast.
-He was patient with me when I was having trouble with my grains.
-It was a bit of an investment because I bought all the materials he had to help me perfect my kefir drink (yes, I was obsessed that way! )
+Plus he replies fast. 🙂 He was patient with me when I was having trouble with my grains.
+It was a bit of an investment because I bought all the materials he had to help me perfect my kefir drink (yes, I was obsessed that way! 😀 )

 Two: Let the grains do their work.
 Don’t forget that in your hands are tiny living organisms.
 Think of them as pets that you need to feed.
 As you place them in a clean glass jar with milk, they will begin to feed and ferment your milk right away.
 Mix them well.
 If you’re making kefir for the first time, put 2 tablespoons of grains for every 2 cups of milk.
 You can change that ratio later on if you wish.